Ready-O/ModuloTechTest/README.md

 Following the MVVM pattern, I create a ViewModel for each fragment in order to manage the logic and the data to display.

+## HomePage

+I fetch all the three types of products from the Database (and the API if it's the first time).
+The data is mapped to the Device type and then it is displayed within a RecyclerView in the HomePageFragment.

 ## Test

 I use Mockk library to generate mock instances of other classes and Junit for test execution.